tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/简介_intl_en.md

 2. Create a bucket in the [COS console](https://console.cloud.tencent.com/cos5).
 3. In the CAM console, obtain `APPID` at [Manage API Key](https://console.cloud.tencent.com/capi).
 Then, create `SecretId` and `SecretKey`.
 4. Write a request signature algorithm program (or use any server SDK).
 For more information, please see [Request Signature](https://intl.cloud.tencent.com/document/product/436/7778).
-5. Compute the signature and call APIs to perform operations.
+5. Calculate the signature and call APIs to perform operations.